Owner Operator Insurance: The Ultimate Guide

 - The number of trucks you need to insure

-- Your trucks size, age, model and condition
+- The size, age, model, and condition of your trucks

 - The types of loads you will haul